MaskRay/ccls/README.md

 workspace directory.

 Each argument in that file is separated by a newline.
 Lines starting with `#` are skipped.
+The first line can optionally be the path to the intended compiler, which can help if the standard library paths are relative to the binary.
 Here's an example:

 ```
+# Driver
+/usr/bin/clang++-4.0

 # Language
 -xc++
 -std=c++11